Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel

 Alligators are semi-aquatic, sharp-toothed reptiles (order: Crocodylia, family: Alligatoridae, genus: Alligator.)
 There are two known living species in the Alligator genus, the American Alligator (Alligator mississippiensis) and the Chinese Alligator (Alligator sinensis.)

-There is a large number of extinct species in the Alligatoridae family, but more specifically, the Alligator genus has four known extinct species.
+There are many extinct species in the Alligatoridae family, but more specifically, the Alligator genus has four known extinct species.
 These species are the mcgrewi, mefferdi, olseni, and the prenasalis.

 American Alligator Facts

 The American Alligator can weigh a mere 170 pounds all the way up to a hefty 800 pounds!
 They grow to approximately 13 feet long.
 These gators are native only to the United States and inhabit Florida, Louisiana, Georgia, Alabama, Mississippi, South Carolina, North Carolina, Texas, Oklahoma, and Arkansas.

-While Florida is especially well-known for its alligator population, Louisiana is actually home to a larger population of these lizard giants, with numbers reaching approximately 1.5 - 2 million gators.
+While Florida is especially well-known for its alligator population, Louisiana is actually home to a larger population of these lizard giants, with numbers reaching approximately 1.5 to 2 million gators.

 Florida holds the title of the only place in the world inhabited by both alligators and crocodiles.
-Louisiana and Florida have a large number of marshes, rivers, lakes, swamps, all of which are environments perfect for alligators.
+Louisiana and Florida have a large number of marshes, rivers, lakes, and swamps, all of which are environments perfect for alligators.

 Where American Alligators Live